jisc-services/Public-Documentation/PublicationsRouter/sword-out/REPOSITORY.md

 ## EPrints

 Router is only certified to work with EPrints 3.3.

+### version
 Two SWORD2 integration options exist:

 * Eprints Native – this results in deposits with a basic set of meta-data
 * Eprints RIOXXplus – this will populate additional RIOXX fields with meta-data.